Does Creatine Affect Sleep? Myths and Facts

 What is Creatine and What Does It Do?

-In addition to being naturally produced by the body, creatine can also be obtained from dietary sources like red meat, poultry, and fish, as well as through synthetic supplements available in various forms.
+In addition to being naturally produced by the body, creatine can also be obtained from dietary sources as well as synthetic supplements available in various forms.
+Creatine rich foods include red meat, poultry, fish, and other animal products.

 Despite its widespread use, creatine has been subject to various misconceptions, including concerns about safety, potential side effects, and its purported impact on sleep quality.
 But there’s good news–creatine may not have a negative impact on sleep.
 In fact, it may even have some sleep-supporting benefits.